 In addition, overtime laws vary among the states so it's critical that an employer follow state law when calculating employee overtime.

 Trends: Employees continue to file, and win, lawsuits seeking unpaid overtime at a rapid pace.
 At the same time, the federal government and state labor agencies are enforcing overtime laws more aggressively than ever.
-There appears to be no end in sight to this trend, and employers should continue to remain vigilant in complying with overtime laws.
+There appears to be no end in sight to this trend, and employers should remain vigilant in complying with overtime laws.

 Author: Michael Cardman, Legal Editor